semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 - it also skips common large directories such as vendored dependencies or tests,
 - and lets you skip scanning paths by committing a `.semgrepignore` file.

-# The `semgrep-sast` report has too many false positives or false negatives
+# The Semgrep SAST report has too many false positives or false negatives

 If you're not getting results where you should, or you get too many results, the problem might be with the patterns Semgrep scans for.